 A corporation is an artificial being, invisible, intangible, and existing only in contemplation of law.
 Being the mere creature of law, it possesses only those properties which the charter of its creation confers upon it, either expressly or as incidental to its very existence.
 These are such as are supposed best calculated to effect the object for which it was created.
 Among the most important are immortality, and, if the expression may be allowed, individuality; properties by which a perpetual succession of many persons are considered as the same, and may act as a single individual.
 They enable a corporation to manage its own affairs, and to hold property without the perplexing intricacies, the hazardous and endless necessity of perpetual conveyances for the purpose of transmitting it from hand to hand.
 It is chiefly for the purpose of clothing bodies of men, in succession, with qualities and capacities, that corporations were invented, and are in use.
 By these means, a perpetual succession of individuals are capable of acting for the promotion of the particular object, like one immortal being.

 The corporation defined as invisible, intangible and immortal, supersedes ordinary human attributes.
 This artificial person is larger than its constituent parts, with a power greater than the individuals comprising it.
 The body of corporations as we know it today surpasses many countries in power and wealth.
 Although corporations are identified with a variety of brands they nonetheless all have a similar legal definition, structure and accounting standards.
-For the purpose of this essay this body of unfathomable artificial persons sharing a similar abstract personhood and doctrine, exercising its influence over the state, is defined as a corporatist agenda.
+This body of unfathomable artificial persons sharing a similar doctrine, has evolved in the Investor State.